 Unlike at sea, collateral damage on land could be a factor, particularly when the C-RAM is transferred to an urban setting.
 In an urban area, if C-RAM is able to knock these mortars out and have them explode up in the air, the debris and the shrapnel from some of those rounds are going to fall.
 This can cause some civilian casualties.

 Tests showed that C-RAM had a 60 to 70 percent shoot-down capability.

-The Forward Area Air Defense Command and Control (FAAD C2) is the integrating software that provides target track data and weapon system control for the initial Counter-Rocket, Artillery and Mortar (C-RAM) capability being deployed to Iraq in FY05.
+The Forward Area Air Defense Command and Control (FAAD C2) was the integrating software that provides target track data and weapon system control for the initial Counter-Rocket, Artillery and Mortar (C-RAM) capability being deployed to Iraq in FY05.

 On 16 December 2004, TARDEC's Active Defense Systems team conducted test simulation activities.
 The first activity involved a live interceptor being loaded while waiting for a live mortar to fall within engagement range.
 This was followed by Mortar Tracking System(MTS) RADAR providing IAAPS a cue.
 The system then tracked the mortar, computed a fire control solution, fired, updated the fuse timing in flight, and the interceptor appeared to engage the mortar "nose to nose" at the prescribed standoff in front of the mortar.

 High-speed video showed that the mortar was knocked askew, went into a flat fall, and appeared to damage at least one fin.
 It then continued to fall sideways, but eventually seemed to right itself, and struck the earth at a slight angle, exploding upon hitting the ground.
 Upon recovery and inspection of the mortar, only the tail section was found.
 Multiple fragment hits were evident on the fins, one fin was clearly severed by an interceptor fragment, and another showed clear fragment impact.